Generations (DC Comics)

 Generations is an event published by DC Comics.
 The event was originally announced as a limited comic book series that would have united all eras in the history of the DC Universe, and was scheduled to begin on Free Comic Book Day on May 2, 2020.
-However, following the firing of publisher Dan DiDio and the effects of the COVID-19 pandemic on the comics industry, the series was delayed and intended plans changed.
+However, following the career change of publisher Dan DiDio and the effects of the COVID-19 pandemic on the comics industry, the series was delayed and intended plans changed.
 The event then gained a new form with the announcement of two one-shots titled Generations: Shattered and Generations: Forged.
 The event received generally positive reviews with critics praising the unique idea but criticized the pacing.

 Publication history

 Initial plan

 Generations was originally planned as the event that would unite all eras in the history of the DC Universe, starting with Generation Zero, which was scheduled to release during Free Comic Book Day on May 2, 2020.
 However, following the exit of publisher Dan DiDio from DC Entertainment in February 2020, and effects of the COVID-19 pandemic on the comics industry, the series was delayed.
 Writer Scott Snyder stated the plans for Generations had become more "fluid", and in June 2020, Generation Zero was not part of DC's plans for the revised Free Comic Book Day.
 A story featured in Wonder Woman #750 was considered a prelude to the event in its original form.